Canada Day fireworks take place on July 1st in Abbotsford, Burnaby, Coquitlam, Delta, Harrison Hot Springs, Port Coquitlam, Surrey and White Rock.

 The largest Canada Day celebrations in the Fraser Valley take place at Abbotsford Exhibition Park which is located at 32470 Haida Drive.

-Abbotsford usually has a parade in the morning and then a festival with free concerts in the afternoon and evening of July 1st.
-In 2022 the fireworks started at 10:00 pm.
+Abbotsford has a parade in the morning and then a festival with free concerts and activities in the afternoon and evening of July 1st.
+The night concludes with fireworks which blast off at 10:00 pm.

 Click Canada Day in Abbotsford for more information about the day’s events.